dalemorris2021/risk-board-game/README.md

 ### Test Cases

-The following is a list of test cases that the project currently runs.
-For a more detailed overview, see src/Risk.Tests.
+The following is a list of test cases that the project currently runs automatically.
+For a review of manual tests, see the [Test Cases Report](docs/test-cases-report.pdf) and the [Test Summary Report](docs/test-summary-report.pdf).

 * Game can run with 2 bots
 * Game can run with 6 bots